She's currently the only Black woman leading a state military. Here's how it happened

 From ROTC to 30 years in the service

-When Birckhead started her military career at Hampton, the university's ROTC program — known as the pirate battalion — helped instill hard work, dedication and discipline.
-For leaders in the pirate battalion, graduating the best future officers into the armed forces was a point of pride.
+When Birckhead started her military career at Hampton University, the university's ROTC program —known as the Pirate Battalion — helped instill hard work, dedication and discipline.
+For leaders in the Pirate Battalion, graduating the best future officers into the armed forces was a point of pride.

 Birckhead says this mindset shaped her into the leader she is today — and helped her navigate the many command roles she's been tasked with carrying out during her service.

-In early 2021 Birckhead was appointed by Hogan as the task force commander for over 14,000 soldiers guarding the U.S. Capitol after the Jan.
+In early 2021 Birckhead was appointed by Hogan as the task force commander for over 14,000 guard members guarding the U.S. Capitol after the Jan.
 6 attack.
 She also led the Maryland National Guard's security mission for President Biden's inauguration.

-Later that year, she was asked to lead what became the country's first operational vaccine equity task force.
+Later that year, Gov. Hogan asked her to lead what became the country's first operational vaccine equity task force.
 In this position, she distributed vaccines, visited local communities and determined who needed vaccines most based on demographics.

 The push to grow representation in the military

-Birckhead is not the first Black woman to lead a state's military, but as she approaches her sixth month in office, she has drawn inspiration from her role model — the now-retired Major General Linda Singh — who was the first woman and African American to command the Maryland National Guard.
+Birckhead is not the first Black woman to lead a state's military, but as she approaches her sixth month in office, she has drawn inspiration from her role model — the now-retired Maj.
+Gen. Linda Singh — who was the first woman and African American to command the Maryland National Guard.

 She understands how rare it is for someone like her to rise in the ranks.
 In 2021, less than one in five active duty officers in the Army were women.
 Only 9% of officers in the Marine Corps were women.